 - The pineapple juice really helps to give our homemade vegan fish sauce that ‘tangy’ flavour.
 Shout out to our favourite Asian vegan street food gurus Eat Chay for suggesting this.
 You can also use nori (aka seaweed), but to be honest you’ll still miss that tangy flavour which is typical of pad thai.

-- ‘WTF is black salt?’ you’re probably thinking.
+- ‘What is black salt?’ you’re probably thinking.
 Black salt is in fact called ‘kala namak’ and it’s used in South Asian cooking.
 It has a strong sulphurous flavour, which gives our silken tofu its ‘eggy’ taste.

 - We love tofu puffs.
 They’re deep fried pieces of tofu and they’re just the greatest thing ever.
 You’ll find them in your local Asian supermarket, but simply substitute for firm tofu if you’re struggling to find any.

 How To Make Vegan Pad Thai 🇹🇭 Order our new cookbook ONE POT VEGAN 👉 sovegan.co/opva This classic dish perfectly sums up why we absolutely adore Thai food.
 Pad thai is all about fresh ingredients, vibrant flavours and – when it’s done right – it’s unbelievably delicious.
 It’s traditionally made using fish sauce, so it’s practically impossible to recreate a truly authentic version using vegan ingredients.
 But that doesn’t stop us trying!Posted by So Vegan on Friday, 4 September 2020

 Vegan Pad ThaiBen, So Vegan This classic dish really does sum up why we absolutely adore Thai food.
 Fresh, vibrant and - when it's done right - unbelievably delicious.
 Print This